JMcInerneyLab/groot/docs/tutorial.rst

             │ π                            │ Ee                                       │
             └──────────────────────────────┴──────────────────────────────────────────┘

-Our components are messed up; Gʀᴏᴏᴛ has found 16 components, which is excessive, and many of these only contain one sequence.
+Our components are messed up; |app_name| has found 16 components, which is excessive, and many of these only contain one sequence.
 Solve the problem by using a higher tolerance on the ``make.components`` command in order to allow some differences between the BLAST regions.
 The default of zero will almost always be too low.
 Try the command again, but specify a higher tolerance this time.::